 How much growth we can expect

 Analysts tend to comically overstate their five-year growth estimates.
 If you accept them at face value, you will overpay for stocks.
-But while you should definitely take the analysts' prognostications with a grain of salt, they can still provide a useful starting point when compared with similar numbers from a company's closest rivals.
+But even though you should definitely take the analysts' prognostications with a grain of salt, they can still provide a useful starting point when compared with similar numbers from a company's closest rivals.

-Source: Capital IQ, a division of Standard & Poor's; EPS growth shown.
+Source: S&P Capital IQ; EPS growth shown.